Max Adrian: Personal life

-His elder brother was the botanist Dr. Norman Loftus Bor, who predeceased him by four weeks.
+Adrian's elder brother was the botanist Dr. Norman Loftus Bor, who predeceased him by four weeks.
 Another brother, Lieutenant Thomas Humphrey Bor, RNR, was killed when his E-class submarine struck a mine in the North Sea in 1916.
 His younger brother, Fetherston Briscoe Bor, remained a farmer in Ireland until his death in 1965.

+Adrian had a long personal relationship with the actor Laurier Lister, with whom he lived in a cottage in Shamley Green in Surrey, England.
+Adrian died in 1973; Lister outlived him by thirteen years, dying on 30 September 1986 at the age of 79.